biigle/flysystem-aruna/README.md

 [![Tests](https://github.com/biigle/flysystem-aruna/actions/workflows/php.yml/badge.svg)](https://github.com/biigle/flysystem-aruna/actions/workflows/php.yml)

+⚠️ This package is archived because AOS can now be used via the S3 protocol only.

 Flysystem adapter for the Aruna Object Storage.

 This adapter performs most of the operations via S3.
 Only `listContents` requires an HTTP client and collection ID.
 Once the ListObjectV2 S3 operation is [implemented](https://github.com/ArunaStorage/DataProxy/issues/19) in Aruna, this adapter can be deprecated and the S3 adapter can be used directly.